kailash-manasarovar/statement/docs/index.md

 - When moving from spy-cam, honey-trap love affairs to sedated-rape back in the 90s, the gangs will have noticed that targets suffer with intense anxiety and depression after being sedated and raped.
 - I report on other women in the region who may have been targeted in the same way I was due to their inexplicable panic attacks and other suspicious symptoms, including my mother.
 - In fact, my guess is this community has been brain-damaging women for centuries in order to rape them in macabre ways, and then laugh and point, and undoubtedly the same trauma effects have arisen in all victims historically.
-- So, in order to "explain away" these expected feelings to a sedated-rape victim, the gangs create incessant and intricate, carefully choreographed, terror-vignettes starring multiple known protagonists that render a victim so anxious she doesn't notice the inexplicable anxiety and depression.
+- So, in order to "explain away" these expected trauma-reactions to a sedated-rape victim, the gangs create incessant and intricate, carefully choreographed, terror-vignettes starring multiple known protagonists that render a victim so anxious she doesn't notice the true inexplicability of the anxiety and depression.
-- I detail these near-daily instances of physical stalking assisted by pinpoint tracking of my movements via my hacked mobile phones in order to harass me and create anxiety-forming situations with the sole intention of terrorizing me into believing that the extreme anxiety and grievous mental and emotional harm I was suffering due to repeated sedated rape had a "logical reason".
+- I detail these daily instances of physical stalking assisted by pinpoint tracking of my movements via my hacked mobile phones in order to harass me and create anxiety-forming situations with the sole intention of terrorizing me into believing that the extreme anxiety and grievous mental and emotional harm I was suffering, due to repeated sedated rape, had a "logical reason".
-- I assume the gangs expected this anxiety to also cover over the toxic physical side-effects arising from constant drugging and poisoning.
+- I assume the gangs expected this anxiety to also mask the toxic physical side-effects arising from constant drugging and poisoning.
-- Back in the UK in July 2024, while the terror was ongoing, I [stood as a candidate for general election](timeline/2024/june.md#volunteers-not-what-they-seem) and was stalked endlessly by criminal gangs.
+- Back in the UK in July 2024, while the terror was ongoing, I stood as a [candidate for general election](timeline/2024/june.md#volunteers-not-what-they-seem) and was stalked endlessly by criminal gangs.
 - They even wheeled out [the 1989 North London rape-gang boss Winston May](timeline/2024/june.md#winston-may) who I complained about twice to the Metropolitan Police; once in 2006, and then again in 2015.
-- I expect he had been in prison at the time and was given a day out for this purpose alone.
+- Given he could hardly walk he was so high when I saw him, I expect he had been in prison at the time and was given a day out for the sole purpose of terrorizing me.

 ### Drugging and poisoning with brake-fluid, pesticides, and other substances

 - From February 2022 to October 2025, I was drugged continuously with hallucinogens and other substances.
 - This ensured the efficacy of [the switcheroo-porn scam](crimes/protagonists/vidal-sastre.md#vidal-sastre-sanchez-hornero) while it was going on, and a continued inability to understand it afterwards.
-- The hallucinogens were also used to exaggerate all emotional content; specifically terror, confusion and anxiety resulting from constant gang-stalking, as well as the intense and overwhelming sexual arousal.
+- The hallucinogens were also used to exaggerate all emotional content; specifically terror, confusion and anxiety resulting from constant gang-stalking, and intense and overwhelming sexual arousal resulting from aphrodisiac intake coupled with online manipulation from hacked devices.
 - My view is that the hallucinogens, along with sedatives and *happy pills*, were also used to keep my mind in a confused state so that I failed to notice the obvious signs of sedating-events when they happened.
 - As soon as I had a period of continued clarity, the memories of those unusual events returned.
 - [Sudden onset pre-glaucoma symptoms](timeline/2024/november.md#pre-glaucoma-diagnosis) point toward constant drug-taking as my pupils would have been near-permanently dilated, for years.
 - Unusually elevated eye-pressure readings were reported as soon as I returned to Dénia in 2022.
 - Whatever they gave me to invoke timed and overwhelming sexual-arousal was extremely effective and, given it always seemed to come on around lunchtimes - porn-addict showtime - I wonder if my neighbors popped in to add those substances to my lunch items while I was at the conservatory in the mornings.
 - I believe that from around April to December 2023 I was also given some "physical performance" related substances as my yoga practice improved in miraculous ways, for just those months!
-- Curiously, something similar had happened to my body in September 1989 while I was in the clutches of the North London rape-gangs.
+(Curiously, something similar had happened to my body in August-September 1989 while I was in the clutches of the North London rape-gangs.)
 - I felt physically twenty-years younger for a short period and I have to wonder if that was intended as preparation for the planned faux-relationship leading to marriage (sudden death and inheritance) in which the sex would be filmed without my knowledge.
 - Along with this, the gangs are poisoning me repeatedly with brake-fluid and antifreeze, pesticides, and similarly deadly substances.
 - It's not clear why they would continuously risk the life of their live-streaming, sex-slave porn-star other than that they are murderously insane and their hatred of women makes the caliphate look like pussycats.
 - My brain was damaged with poisoning over many years and I now have a perceptual injury whereby I'm unable to recognize objects out of context; this ensured that a group of vastly different-looking men - dressing the same, using the same voice (only one of them speaks), and performing the same actions - I thought were the same one man.
-- I was drugged and poisoned without my knowledge; [in class at the conservatory](timeline/2023/january.md#serious-poisoning-at-chamber-music-class), at home via tampered-with water mains and air systems, in my car (sprayed/misted onto surfaces) and onto all my belongings before I moved away, in my hotel rooms and wherever criminals have gained illicit access for adding poisons and drugs to my personal items such as food, water, makeup and bathroom products - the most recent egregious example of this occurring in [July 2025 in Lourdes](timeline/2025/july.md#lourdes) - and in the street during numerous distract-and-drug events I detail in this statement.
+- I was drugged and poisoned without my knowledge; [in class at the conservatory](timeline/2023/january.md#serious-poisoning-at-chamber-music-class), at home via tampered-with water mains and air systems, in my car (sprayed/misted onto surfaces) and onto all my belongings before I moved them to London, in my hotel rooms and wherever criminals gained illicit access for adding poisons and drugs to my personal items such as food, water, makeup and bathroom products - the most recent egregious example of this occurring in [July 2025 in Lourdes](timeline/2025/july.md#lourdes) - and in the street during numerous distract-and-drug events I detail in this statement.
 - On Halloween night in 2023, [I was poisoned with brake-fluid or anti-freeze](timeline/2023/november.md#starting-my-new-job) and expected to sustain a serious injury or death at that time.
 - At the end of October 2024, I was supposed to die by poisoning with brake-fluid, anti-freeze, methanol or similar, [added maliciously to the water and air vents in my flat](timeline/2024/october.md#serious-poisoning-with-intent-to-kill), doused over all my belongings, and added to my bathroom products for absorption through the skin.
 - The porn-gangs and their subscribing audiences, from lengthy experience, were absolutely certain of my demise and their freedom to murder a victim without consequence.